samithcsachi/Image_Classification_CNN_Fruits/README.md

 python -m ipykernel install --name=imageclassification
 ```

-Open the code in jypter lab and select the kernal imageclassification and run the jupyter notebook.
+Open the code in Jupyter Lab and select the kernel imageclassification and run the Jupyter notebook.